Out-of-sample error estimate for robust M-estimators with convex penalty: Main result

 The proof of Proposition~\ref{prop:jacobian-psd-htheta} is given in \Cref{sec:proof-jacobian-psd}.
-For the square loss, $\df$ is no more than the sample size $n$ since for any penalty, $\df=\trace[(\partial/\partial\by)\bX\hbbeta]$ is the divergence of a 1-Lipschitz function \cite{bellec2016bounds}.
+For the square loss, $\df$ is no more than the sample size $n$ since for any penalty, $\df=\trace[(\partial/\partial\by)\bX\hbbeta]$ is the divergence of a 1-Lipschitz function \cite[e.g.]{bellec2016bounds}.
 The second point above states that this inequality is replaced by $\df\le |\hat I|$ for general loss functions, i.e., $n$ is replaced by the number of inliers.
-Regarding the second bullet point above under \Cref{assum:g}(iii.b), inequality $\df \le |\hat I|$ also holds and is proved in Proposition~\ref{prop:Huber-Lasso} below.